 Here are some more free (or nearly free) ways to explore Oregon’s South Coast.

 1. Hike The Oregon Dunes National Recreation Area

 The Oregon Dunes National Recreation Area is the largest expanse of coastal sand dunes in North America and it is like no place on earth.
 It’s also one of our favorite attractions on the Southern Oregon Coast because they give visitors plenty of opportunities to find relaxation and adventure.
 For maps go to: www.fs.fed.us.

 Right in the middle of Coos Bay you will find Mingus Park, a beautiful spot for a peaceful walk along paved paths around a lily pond.
 Pack a picnic lunch and enjoy the lush Japanese garden with waterfalls, wooden boardwalks, an arch bridge, nature trails, and a playground for children.
 It’s the perfect way to spend a beautiful day!

 Satisfy that sweet tooth with a trip to Cranberry Sweets, a candy manufacturer/retailer with stores in Bandon and Coos Bay, Oregon.
 It’s a favorite among locals and visitors.
 Visitors to their store are often rewarded with a variety of irresistible in-store samples.

 4. Enjoy the Seasonal Blooms at Shore Acres State Park

 For just small $5.00 parking fee, you can find your own piece of heaven in Shore Acres State Park, the crown jewel of Oregon’s South Coast.
 Take a scenic stroll along the breathtaking cliffs with majestic ocean views.
-Be sure to visit the Japanese-style gardens and gardens for a closer look at their stunning blooms.
+Be sure to visit the Japanese-style gardens and Botanical gardens for a closer look at their stunning blooms.
 If you are visiting over the holidays, a trip to see their annual Holiday Lights display is a MUST.

 5. Catch a Movie at The Egyptian Theatre